Bond Calculator

 Yield to Maturity is often considered the most important metric in bond investing.
 It represents the internal rate of return (IRR) of the bond.
 It answers the question: "If I buy this bond at its current price and hold it until it matures, what annualized interest rate will I actually earn?"

 While calculating Price from Yield is a straightforward formula, calculating Yield from Price is mathematically complex.
 There is no simple algebraic equation to solve for ($y$) in the formula above.
-Instead, financial calculators (like the one on this page) use iterative numerical methods (such as the Newton-Raphson method) to estimate the yield.
+Instead, financial calculators (like the one on this page) use iterative numerical methods to estimate the yield.
 The computer guesses a yield, checks the resulting price, adjusts the guess, and repeats the process until the calculated price matches the market price exactly.

 4. Measuring Risk: Duration and Convexity